a-longato/ecg_mdlab/README.md

 Our idea is to develop a machine learning software able to detect diffrent kinds of arrhythmia starting from raw ECG data and basic patient information, like age and gender.
 To complete the medical device, this software should be embedded in a portable ECG scanner, but this is beyond the scope of the laboratory.

 ## Data
-The data used for training is from this paper: https://www.nature.com/articles/s41597-020-0386-x
+The data used for training is from this paper: [A 12-lead electrocardiogram database for arrhythmia research covering more than 10,000 patients][https://www.nature.com/articles/s41597-020-0386-x]

 ## Model Architecture